 The Women’s Rights National Historical Park, operated by the National Park Service, celebrates the achievements made in the battle for woman’s rights.
+(Nineteenth-century practice was to use the singular, woman's, to refer to women as a class; later practice was to use the plural, women's.)
 Its three principal components are the Elizabeth Cady Stanton House, the restored Wesleyan Chapel in downtown Seneca Falls, and (adjacent to the Chapel) the Woman’s Rights Museum.

-The Wesleyan Chapel served as the site for the first Woman’s Rights Convention in 1848, organized by (among others) Elizabeth Cady Stanton and attended by abolition activist Frederick Douglass.
+The Wesleyan Chapel served as the site for the first Woman’s Rights Convention on July 19–20,1848, organized by (among others) Elizabeth Cady Stanton and attended by abolition activist Frederick Douglass.
 This convention sparked the development of first-wave feminism and the nineteenth-century woman’s rights movement, which achieved the vote for women in 1920.

-Some three hundred women and forty men attended the 1848 Woman's Rights Convention (nineteenth-century practice was to use the singular, woman's; later practice was to use the plural, women's).
-The 1848 Convention is best known for adopting the Declaration of Sentiments, a statement of woman’s equality consciously patterned on the Declaration of Independence.
+Some three hundred women and forty men attended the 1848 Woman's Rights Convention.
+The 1848 Convention is best known for adopting the Declaration of Sentiments, a statement of woman’s equality consciously patterned on the Declaration of Independence and signed by about 100 attendees.
 The Convention also adopted twelve resolutions, of which the most controversial was a then-unprecedented call for "the women of this country to secure to themselves their sacred right to the elective franchise"—that is, the vote.

 Their number included many reformers, including some who believed in equality between men and women.
 At that time, Seneca Falls was a particular hotbed of radical reform agitation.
 Seneca Falls’s Wesleyan congregation was the first to build a chapel, and for many years the Seneca Falls chapel was the largest Wesleyan chapel in New York.
 It was routinely made available for reform speakers and events.
 No facility then in Seneca Falls would have been more likely to welcome the Woman’s Rights Convention.